edgexfoundry/edgex-go/README.md

 # run the services
 make run
 ```

+**Note** You will need to have the database running before you execute `make run`.
+If you don't want to install a database locally, you can bring one up via their respective Docker containers.

 # Install and Deploy via Docker Container #
 This project has facilities to create and run Docker containers.